 Father Junipero Serra was a well-respected Spanish Franciscan priest.
 He worked at missions in Mexico for seventeen years before he was put in charge of the California missions.
-You can read Father Serra's biography here.
+To find our more about him, read Father Serra's biography.

 That happened in 1767 when the Franciscan order of priests took over New World missions from the Jesuit priests.
 The details behind that change are too complicated to go into in this short summary

 How Many Missions Are There?

 In 1769, Spanish soldier and explorer Gaspar de Portola and Father Serra made their first trip together, going north from La Paz in Baja California to establish a mission in Alta California (which is now the state of California).

 The Spanish Fathers wanted to convert the local Indians to Christianity.
 At each mission, they recruited neophytes from the local Indians.
 In some places, they brought them to live at the mission, and in others, they stayed in their villages and went to the mission every day.
 Everywhere, the Fathers taught them about Catholicism, how to speak Spanish, how to do farming, and other skills.

 Some Indians wanted to go to the missions, but others did not.
 Spanish soldiers treated some of the Indians badly.

 One of the worst thing about the missions for the Indians was that couldn't resist European diseases.
 Epidemics of smallpox, measles, and diphtheria killed many of the native people.
 We don't know how many Indians were in California before the Spanish arrived or exactly how many died before the mission era was over.
 What we do know is that the missions baptized about 80,000 Indians and recorded about 60,000 deaths.

 What Did People Do at the Missions?

 At the missions, people did all the things people do in any small town.